digitalocean/marketplace-kubernetes/stacks/tekton-pipelines/README.md

 ## Requirements

 - A Kubernetes cluster version 1.15 or higher for Tekton Pipelines v0.11.0 or higher, or a Kubernetes cluster version 1.11 or higher for Tekton releases before v0.11.0.
 - To run a CI/CD workflow, you need to provide Tekton a Persistent Volume for storage purposes.
-Tekton requires a volume of `5Gi` with the default storage class.
+The PV is required if you want to share artifacts or other pipelines resources between your tasks.
+A volume of `5Gi` with the default storage class is sufficient as a starting point.
 Please visit Tekton [Persistent Volumes](https://tekton.dev/docs/getting-started/#persistent-volumes) section from the official documentation for more information.

 ## Software Included